klajdm/ngx-notitia/README.md

 ### Put toasts in your own container

 Put toasts in a specific div inside your application.
 This should probably be somewhere that doesn't get deleted.
-Add `ToastContainerDirective` to the ngModule where you need the directive available.
-Make sure that your container has an `aria-live="polite"` attribute, so that any time a toast is injected into the container it is announced by screen readers.
+Add `ToastContainerDirective` to the NgModule where you need the directive available.
+Make sure that your container has an `aria-live="polite"` attribute so that any time a toast is injected into the container it is announced by screen readers.

 ```typescript
 import { NgModule } from '@angular/core';